 - Cost: Free.
 Contact TLC with questions, or to request services.

-- Join colleagues for presentations and discussions showcasing innovation in education at OHSU.
-The program theme for 2020 is, "Transformational Education".
+- Join colleagues for presentations and discussions showcasing innovation in education at OHSU and watch past recordings of SEE sessions.

 - Assessment Academy, hosted by the Teaching and Learning Center, is a workshop series intended to provide opportunities for participants to improve practice-based learning skills through participation in effective educational activities that promote lifelong learning.